baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStarted.md

-# Getting Started
+# Getting Started: VisualStudio 2017

-Learn what it takes to build a cross platform Xamarin.Forms application using Forms9Patch
+Enhancing your Xamarin.Forms app with Learn what it takes to build a cross platform Xamarin.Forms application using Forms9Patch

 Before you begin, check out the system requirements to be sure your application and development environment is ready.